Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

-# Town of Trailay - MU
+# Town of Trailay - Modding Us
-Town Of Trailay - Modding Us, mod for modding us that add some roles
+Town Of Trailay is a mod for modding us that add new roles (modifiers, gamemodes and other featuers coming in later updates)

 **THIS A MOD FOR MODDING US**